 Cosentyx (secukinumab) and Stelara (ustekinumab) are prescription medications used to treat plaque psoriasis and psoriatic arthritis, as well as certain other inflammatory conditions.
-These drugs are biologics (drugs made using living cells).
+These drugs are biologics.

 Cosentyx and Stelara are both brand-name drugs.
 Neither is currently available in biosimilar form.
 (A biosimilar is a medication that’s similar to a brand-name biologic drug.)

 This article highlights the key differences between Cosentyx and Stelara.
-If you’ve been diagnosed with plaque psoriasis or psoriatic arthritis, this information may help you and your doctor consider whether Cosentyx or Stelara may be right for you.
+This information may help you and your doctor consider whether Cosentyx or Stelara may be right for you.

 Cosentyx contains secukinumab.
 Stelara contains ustekinumab.